 Ultimately, large, multistate employers are able to design, voluntarily provide, and solely fund, generous paid leave benefits because of uniform administration of employee benefit programs across the country, regardless of where their employees live.
-The expanded definition currently used by HB 839 would result in the creation of an even further fragmented patchwork of state paid leave standards and add to the already massive compliance burdens faced by employers operating across multiple states.
-We encourage the Committee to amend HB 839 to include a definition of family member that is consistent with the definition established under the federal FMLA.
+The expanded definition currently used by SB 211 would result in the creation of an even further fragmented patchwork of state paid leave standards and add to the already massive compliance burdens faced by employers operating across multiple states.
+We encourage the Committee to amend SB 211 to include a definition of family member that is consistent with the definition established under the federal FMLA.

-IV.
+b.
 Duration of Leave Should Not Exceed the Length Provided by the Federal FMLA

 The federal FMLA provides for employee access to 12 weeks of unpaid family and medical leave.
-The current standards set forth in HB 839 would not only go beyond the requirements of the FMLA by providing paid family and medical leave to employees, but would allow employees to take leaves of absence beyond federal duration requirements, providing for up to 12 weeks of paid parental and family leave and up to an additional 12 weeks of paid personal medical leave.
-The potential use of up to 24 weeks of paid leave in a calendar year by employees under HB 839 would impose significant operational, staffing, and financial burdens on employers left without critical employees for the duration of the 24-week period.
+The current standards set forth in SB 211 would not only go beyond the requirements of the FMLA by providing paid family and medical leave to employees, but would allow employees to take leaves of absence beyond federal duration requirements, providing for up to 12 weeks of paid parental and family leave and up to an additional 12 weeks of paid personal medical leave if an employee experiences a qualifying need after already exhausting their available 12 weeks.
+The potential use of up to 24 weeks of paid leave in a calendar year by employees under SB 211 would impose significant operational, staffing, and financial burdens on employers left without support for the duration of the 24-week period.

 Extending the duration of leave beyond FMLA standards would also serve to further complicate the current patchwork of state paid leave laws and expand the compliance challenges faced by employers.
 As each state creates its own unique standards and requirements independent of those established by other state programs or the federal FMLA, employers are not only burdened with tailoring their employee benefits to comply with the new program in that state, but must also restructure their national benefits to ensure that their employees receive equitable benefits across the country.
 A further fragmented state patchwork would be counterproductive to the overarching goal of providing valuable paid family and medical leave benefits to more American workers.
-We therefore strongly encourage the Committee to limit the duration of paid leave provided by a state paid family and medical leave program to the 12-week total standard established by the federal FMLA.
+We therefore strongly encourage the Committee to limit the duration of paid leave provided by a state paid family and medical leave program to the 12-week total standard established by the federal FMLA and followed by the majority of states active in this policy area.

-V. Employee Eligibility Should Match Requirements Established by the Federal FMLA
+c.
+Employee Eligibility Should Match Requirements Established by the Federal FMLA

-The federal FMLA requires that an employee must work for a minimum of 1250 hours over the 12-month period preceding the date on which an employee's leave is to begin in order to be eligible for the leave provided by the FMLA.
-As currently drafted, HB 839 would lower this hours-worked requirement to 680 hours in the preceding 12-month period for an employee to be eligible for paid leave benefits under the state program.
+The federal FMLA requires that an employee must work for an employer for 12 months as well as a minimum of 1250 hours over the 12-month period preceding the date on which an employee's leave is to begin in order to be eligible for the leave provided by the FMLA.
+As currently drafted, SB 211 would lower this hours-worked requirement to 680 hours in the preceding 12-month period for an employee to be eligible for paid leave benefits under the state program.
+Additionally, the current language also seems to remove the requirement that an employee be employed during this 12-month period, leaving only the total hours-worked stipulation.
 This lowered standard would effectively expand benefit eligibility to include a large portion of recently hired, temporary, and part-time workers while placing even greater staffing burdens on employers and requiring them to restructure practices regarding hiring and employee benefits.